Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

     ![](../media/optimize4.png)

-### Task 5: Code scanning and vulnerability detection
+### Task 5: Code Scanning and Vulnerability Detection

 1. Navigate back to the `github-action` repo from the GitHub repository.